How Causal Abstraction Underpins Computational Explanation: Explanation and Generalization

-However, when studying complex agents, we are rarely in this situation.
-Even in the study of language models where we have in-principle perfect (observational and interventional) access to their internal structure, at least two further challenges present themselves: \begin{enumerate} \item As a practical matter, we only ever observe a small sample of agent behavior.
-Often what we want to understand---and what we want to compress into succinct, manageable descriptions---is what the agent would do in settings beyond those observed. \item A ``task'' typically implies a relatively open-ended behavioral profile, going far beyond the instances we will have explicitly enumerated or studied.
-Furthermore, we often have only a vague, partial characterization of what constitutes it. \end{enumerate} Each of these lays bear the familiar point that \emph{good} explanations are appropriately tailored to the goals, interests, limitations, and background information of their consumers (see \citealt{ylikoski2010DissectingExplanatoryPower,potochnik2017IdealizationAimsScience,harding2025communicationfirstaccountexplanation}, among many others).
+To the extent that we are interested in explaining one well-circumscribed behavior---one precisely delineated input-output mapping, for one single artifact at a specific time---it is hard to imagine how we could demand more than the kind of causal explanation that abstraction-under-translation furnishes.
+However, we are rarely, if ever, in this situation.
+We (almost) never want to understand one specific, behaviorally-circumscribed artifact at one specific time.
+At least three further challenges commonly present themselves: \begin{enumerate} \item As a practical matter, we only ever observe a small sample of agent behavior.
+Often what we want to understand---and what we want to compress into succinct, manageable descriptions---is what the agent would do in settings beyond those observed. \item Similarly, we might like to be able to predict what an agent will do upon further learning (or ``fine-tuning''), and what kinds of behaviors are likely to result. \item A ``task'' typically implies a relatively open-ended behavioral profile, going far beyond the instances we will have explicitly enumerated or studied.
+Furthermore, we often have only a vague, partial characterization of what constitutes the task. \end{enumerate} Each of these lays bear the familiar point that \emph{good} explanations are appropriately tailored to the goals, interests, limitations, and background information of their consumers (see \citealt{ylikoski2010DissectingExplanatoryPower,potochnik2017IdealizationAimsScience,harding2025communicationfirstaccountexplanation}, among many others).
 Good explanations of cognitively interesting behavior, in particular, should compactly and effectively describe the nature of the agent's competence.
 This will be most helpful when it facilitates accurate prediction of what the agent will do in new circumstances.\footnote{The tight connection between prediction and explanation was a central theme in early philosophical work on explanation \citep{hempel1948StudiesLogicExplanation}, and it has been stressed by philosophers of science more recently as well (see, e.g., \citealt{Longino2002} and especially \citealt{Douglas2009}).}

 To return again to the hierarchical equality task discussed in \S\ref{section:nnlm}, suppose a child succeeds at the task as presented, involving shapes and faces.
 We might then hypothesize that they internalized the algorithm $\mathcal{M}$ in Fig. \ref{fig:nn1}, which involves combining two different relational judgments and recognizing a relation between those.
 Importantly, this algorithm is intended to be a general one, suitable for any instance of the hierarchical equality task.
 Suppose, for example, that the child is also able to distinguish ``up'' $\Uparrow$ from ``down'' $\Downarrow$.
 Then, on the basis of our hypothesis, we would expect the same algorithm $\mathcal{M}$ to engender appropriate behavior on a new version of the task, involving shapes and arrows, e.g.: All the child has to do is assimilate the ``up'' and ``down'' to values of $A_3$ and $A_4$---so that they can represent sameness of direction just as they did sameness of facial expression, via variable $B_2$---and the rest is as before.
 This is what it means for that algorithm to describe the child's competence; and were they to fail at one of these ``generalization'' tasks, we would conclude that the original test failed to probe the relevant competence.
 We would likewise conclude that the intermediate internal vehicle ($B_2$) does not represent ``sameness'' in general, but (at best) sameness within some limited domain.